 CBD oil is often called hemp oil in marketing material.
-This labeling offers certain benefits to the companies selling the CBD oil.
+This labelling offers certain benefits to the companies selling the CBD oil.
 Chief among the benefits: it reminds consumers (and law officers) that the product being sold derives from hemp rather than cannabis, and is thus legal throughout the European Union and North America.

 But by calling their product hemp oil these companies are, it could be argued, confusing consumers.
 This supposed confusion has recently led the “Hemp Industries Association”, the hemp seed oil lobbying group, to write a press release condemning CBD oil companies who engage in the practice of calling their products hemp oil.